-- 1. Purpose of the Request (Limit 150 words). - 2.
-Please select the grant category for which you are applying: Direct service OR Intermediary/Pass Through. - 3.
+1. Purpose of the Request (Limit 150 words).

+- 2. Please indicate the grant category for which you are applying: Direct service OR Intermediary/Pass Through. - 3.
 Describe your organization's history, accomplishments, and how organizational affiliates, for example board members, engage in supporting programming and/or participants. - 4.
 Describe your organization's current funding and services related to the prevention of child abuse and neglect in your community/service area.
 Include a discussion of how your organization is qualified to address the priority areas of this RFP. - 5.
 Estimate number of people to be served by proposed program. - 6.
 Describe characteristics of the population(s) or clients that your organization intends to impact through this request.
-Include information about demographics (e.g., race/ethnicity, language(s) spoken, age(s) of children served, disability status), social and economic wellbeing, family or individual challenges and strengths. - 7.
-Describe the community that your organization intends to impact through this request, and how the community shaped the program/project (e.g., Community Well-being, childwelfare.gov/topics/systemwide/well-being/community).
+Include information about demographics (e.g., language(s) spoken, age(s) of children served, disability status), social and economic wellbeing, family or individual challenges and strengths. - 7.
+Describe the community that your organization intends to impact through this request, and how the community shaped the program/project.
 Include information about if/how ongoing opportunities for community input will be operationalized.